 For the best results, use an oven or toaster oven.
 Preheat to 325°F (160°C) and place pancakes on an ungreased baking pan.
 Heat for 3-4 minutes if refrigerated or 6 minutes if frozen.
 Avoid microwaving to prevent sogginess.

-My whole family loves pancakes, especially my daughter.
+My whole family loves dollar pancakes, especially my daughter.

-She recently visited over the holidays, and I wanted to create festive-looking vegan pancakes with the same light and fluffy texture as her favorite buttermilk pancake recipe.
+During the holidays, I wanted to make something festive with the same light and fluffy texture as her favorite buttermilk pancakes - but vegan, of course!

-I used this recipe from Nora Cooks for inspiration with the following changes: I added 1 teaspoon of vanilla extract, 1 teaspoon of ground flaxseed, ¼ teaspoon of baking soda and 1 tablespoon of lemon juice.
+I started with a recipe from Nora Cooks and made a few tweaks: I added 1 teaspoon vanilla extract, 1 teaspoon ground flaxseed, ¼ teaspoon baking soda, and 1 tablespoon lemon juice.

-These miniature pancakes got the stamp of approval from my daughter and the entire family.
+These tiny pancakes got the stamp of approval from my daughter and the whole family.
+I hope you'll get a chance to try them too!

 THANKS SO MUCH for following and being part of the She Loves Biscotti community, where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.